IBM/aspera-cli/docs/README.erb.md

 - Other commands access directly the Async snap database (`snap.db`).

 For those commands, the user must provide the path to the database folder, i.e. a folder containing a subfolder named `.private-asp`.
+By default it is the local synchronized folder.
 If this folder contains only one session information (i.e. a folder containing the `snap.db` file), it will be used by default.
 Else, the user must specify a session name in the optional `Hash`, in `name`.